socomsystems/documentation/developer_manual/app/npm.rst

 npm run lint (optional)
 -----------------------

-Nextcloud apps that use linting tools for consistent code formatting typically add a ``lint`` script to their ``package.json``:
+cyfrSpaces apps that use linting tools for consistent code formatting typically add a ``lint`` script to their ``package.json``:

 .. code-block:: json